LBRYFoundation/pool/README.md

 The install Script will install the pool and all dependencies needed.

 TO INSTALL:
-1. Log in to VPS
+1. Log in to your server
 2. Create new user - sudo adduser (username)
 3. Add user to sudo group - sudo adduser (username) sudo
 4. Log in to new user - sudo su (username)
 5. cd ~/
 6. `wget https://raw.githubusercontent.com/lbryio/pool/next/install.sh && chmod +x install.sh && ./install.sh`
 7. Follow the instructions on the screen.
-8. sudo bash screen-start.sh
+8. sudo bash pool-start.sh

 This will setup the pool ready for coin daemons to be added.

 You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php

-You need at least three backend shells (in screen) running these scripts:
+You need at least three backend shells (in tmux) running these scripts:

 	web/main.sh
 	web/loop2.sh
 	web/block.sh

-This is done running the screen-start.sh script in the home folder.
+This is done running the pool-start.sh script in the home folder.

 Now you will need to edit the coin in the admin panel, this will be http://IP/site/ADMIN_ADDRESS_USED_WHILE_INSTALLING then go to Coins on the headers, Find LBRY Credits and click LBC.